Xiar-fatah/DD2421/README.md

 | MONK-1    | 1  |  0.8287 |
 | MONK-2      | 1   |   0.6921|
 | MONK-3 |    1  |  0.9444 |

+In consideration to the assumptions the results are correct.
+E_train is always 1 because the model is trained on the data.
+E_test measures the accuracy of datasets that the model has not been trained on.

+6.
+> Explain pruning from a bias variance trade-off perspective.

+Answer: The depth of the tree determines the complexity.
+High complexity yields high variance and low bias.
+However, pruning lowers the depth and therefore reduces the variance but increases the bias.

+7.
+> Evaluate the effect pruning has on the test error for the monk1 and monk3 datasets, in particular determine the optimal partition into training and pruning by optimizing the parameter fraction.
+Plot the classification error on the test sets as a function of the parameter fraction 2 f0:3; 0:4; 0:5; 0:6; 0:7; 0:8g.

+Answer: